ronh991/Blender2MSFS2/README.md

 # Blender2MSFS2
 Collaborative adoption of Blender2MSFS which apparently has been left in limbo by its author.

-Ron Haertel - 0.42.x author (experimantal - good for production use) Ver 0.42.x - Updated to the latest Khronos version of the blender gltf exporter with the MSFS 2020 specific ASOBO gltf extensions.
+Ron Haertel - 0.42.x author (experimental - good for production use) Ver 0.42.x - Updated to the latest Khronos version of the blender gltf exporter with the MSFS 2020 specific ASOBO gltf extensions.
 New - Pearlescnet - operational